What happens when someone runs a Google search for your brand, industry, product, or service?

-What makes the difference between an average SEO company and one of the best SEO companies?
+What makes the difference between an average search engine optimization company and one of the best SEO companies?
 It’s a question that we’ve all contemplated before.
 And it’s a question that we’re going to answer for you in detail.

 In no particular order, here’s what makes up the DNA of the best SEO agencies in our industry:

 Let’s start with two characteristics that aren’t traditionally keystones of the SEO industry: